 The border adjustment tax levies a tariff on imports, and offers a tax rebate for exports.
-Supporters hope American companies’ adherence to cross border tax compliance will cause the dollar to strengthen as a result of increased demand for cheaper (non-taxed) US-manufactured products.
-The strengthened dollar would subsequently increase the purchasing power of the United States.
+Supporters hope American companies’ adherence to cross border tax compliance will cause the US dollar to become stronger as a result of increased demand for cheaper (non-taxed) US-manufactured products.
+The strengthened US dollar would subsequently increase the purchasing power of the United States.
 This would, in turn, effectively offset the import tax.

 However, the controversial tax has faced opposition from multiple angles.

-Domestic importers feel they will bear the brunt of the tax.
-Some retailers like Walmart, Nike and Kohl’s predict that this tax would cause prices to rise.
+Domestic importers feel that they will bear the brunt of the tax.
+Some retailers , such as Walmart, Nike and Kohl’s predict that this tax would cause prices to rise.
 Retailers also are concerned that such a tax may even lead to job cuts.

-Exporters ‒ Although the plan is meant to encourage US exports, large exporters fear the strengthened dollar will result in higher prices on American goods that are sold abroad.
+Exporters ‒ Although the plan is meant to encourage US exports, many large exporters fear that a stronger US dollar will result in higher prices on American goods that are sold abroad.
 This could lead to foreigners feeling discouraged about purchasing products made in the United States.

-Economists at the New York Federal Reserve expressed concerns about whether the dollar will be sufficiently strengthened to actually offset taxes on imports, fearing the measure will trigger a downturn in the economy if the goals are not met.
+Economists at the New York Federal Reserve have expressed concerns about whether the US dollar will be sufficiently strengthened enough to actually offset taxes on imports.
+They fear that the measure will trigger a downturn in the economy if the goals are not met.

-Legal experts have raised concerns that BAT may violate the rules set up by the World Trade Organization.
-One of the rules states that the tax must be applied equally to imports and “like” domestic products.
-Read more about these concerns here.
+Legal experts have also raised concerns that the border adjustment tax may violate the rules set up by the World Trade Organization.
+One of these rules states that the tax must be applied equally to imports as well as “like” domestic products.
+You can read more about these concerns here.

-In the meantime, if you’d like clarity about where your business stands amidst the proposed border adjustment tax reforms, as well as any other tax reform, VATBox can help.
+In the meantime, if you would like more clarity about where your business stands amidst the proposed border adjustment tax reforms, as well as any other tax reform, VATBox can help.
 With VATBox, you can have the tools necessary to determine whether your cross-border operations will be effected, and whether your company is properly prepared for the new risks.
 Check out how it works.

 VATBox has successfully streamlined the global VAT compliance and recovery process, providing businesses with unrivaled visibility, compliance and data integrity.
 Leveraging the cloud and utilizing full automation, VATBox’s VAT tool exhibits complete control of a company’s VAT spend, while making the recovery process more productive.
 This give companies the tools they need to yield higher VAT returns.
 Since 2012, VATBox has been revolutionizing the automated VAT recovery marketplace with its cloud-based solution, leading the worldwide foreign VAT recovery arena.
 With offices in London, Paris, Munich, New York and Tel Aviv, VATBox operates globally to give businesses full control over their tax spend and recovery.